JTan2231/castra/docs/ARCHITECTURE_HIGH_LEVEL.md

 # Castra Architecture (High-Level)

-Castra is a CLI-forward orchestration harness that wraps QEMU-based guests with managed images, reproducible state roots, and a structured observability surface.
+Castra is a CLI-forward orchestration harness that wraps QEMU-based guests with reproducible state roots, a cached base image pipeline, and a structured observability surface.
 This document walks the repository from the user experience down to the runtime that manipulates QEMU processes and the brokered host/guest bus.

 ## System Overview